 An Institutional/Corporate member is not eligible to use the post-nominal M.ICOMOS as this is only available to Full International Members.
 However, Institutional/Corporate Members may state on their website and include in promotional materials a statement similar to the following statement: “<insert company name> supports Australia ICOMOS through being an Institutional/Corporate Member”.

-- Weekly email news with information about national and international activities, current heritage issues and employment opportunities
+- Fortnightly email news with information about national and international activities, current heritage issues and employment opportunities

 - Subscription to the Australia ICOMOS refereed journal Historic Environment